iamkhush/personal-finance/README.md

 3. Personal expenses to be tagged with a family member
 4. Each member to be given a monthly budget
 5. Assets to be added and approx value added
-6. Visualize expenses with monthly and yealy levels.
+6. Visualize expenses with monthly and yearly levels.